kaligraffy/basiccryptmypi/README.md

 1. Inspect env.sh and make changes as necessary.
   - Most variables can be changed (be sure to test some and let me know)
+  - Change any passwords called CHANGEME, the nuke password default is a '.' :)
   - Load optional or experimental modules in the prepare_image_extra function (just uncomment them)
 2. Run sudo ./cryptmypi.sh

+The script doesn't have any help or usage functions implemented to cut down on the amount of code.
+If you have a problem just ask on the git.

 I've tried to keep sensible defaults in the .env

 Please note this script is only tested on: